further-reading/scrapy-gui/README.md

 # Scraping Browser
-A simple, Qt-Webengine powered web browser with built in functionality for basic scrapy webscraping support.
+A simple, Qt-Webengine powered web browser with built in functionality for simple scrapy webscraping support.

+Also includes an addon to enable a GUI for use with the scrapy shell.

 **Table of Contents**